MKorablyov/LambdaZero/LambdaZero/examples/drug_comb/README.md

 The `model_config` contains parameters for the the model used for learning representations of the graph.
 This includes the model type itself.
 These models can be found in the file `models/models.py`.
 The `torch.nn.Module` subclasses in the `models/models.py` file are the MPNNs that have been written thus far.
 Available models are the `Baseline` model, and the `GiantGraphGCN` model.

-The `Baseline` model does not do any interesting representation learning and immediately plugs the graph's base features into a predictor.
-The `GiantGraphGCN` is an MPNN on top of the giant graph (we define here the giant graph as the union of the drug drug interaction, drug protein interaction, and protein protein interaction graphs).
+- `Baseline`: The `Baseline` model does not do any interesting representation learning and immediately plugs the graph's base features into a predictor.

+- `GiantGraphGCN`: The `GiantGraphGCN` is an MPNN on top of the giant graph (we define here the giant graph as the union of the drug drug interaction, drug protein interaction, and protein protein interaction graphs).
 It has many different options, including whether or not to use LRGA (https://arxiv.org/pdf/2006.07846.pdf), which edge types to pass messages along, and whether or not to backprop through the MPNN only periodically.